 Bank Deal: Earn 1.00% APY on an FDIC-insured savings account at Barclays.

-I’m sure that you’ve heard this before, but it bears repeating… When you’re getting your financial house in order, the first step should be to build up an emergency fund.
+I’m sure that you’ve heard this before, but it bears repeating: when you’re getting your financial house in order, your first step should be to build up an emergency fund.

 How large should your emergency fund be?

 Your emergency fund goal will depend on your individual circumstances.
 Most financial gurus suggest an emergency fund that will cover three to six months of living expenses, though some are comfortable with less and others recommend more.
 Still others, such as Dave Ramsey, suggest a tiered approach where you initially set aside $1,000 and then build up a larger emergency fund after eliminating your debts.